GiulioRossetti/dynetx/docs/index.rst

 ================================

-DyNet is a Python software package that extends ``networkx`` with dynamic network models and algorithms.
+DyNetx is a Python software package that extends ``networkx`` with dynamic network models and algorithms.

 =========== ============== =================== ==================  ==========  ===============
 **Release**    **Date**    **Python Versions**   **Main Author**   **GitHub**     **pypl**